-- Hollywood Midlife Crisis: Admits to having gone through one for several years as his hair and clothes became flashier with each passing series of Top Gear.
+- Hollywood Midlife Crisis: Admits to having gone through one for several years (starting around Series 10) as his hair and clothes became flashier with each passing series of Top Gear.
 He eventually went back to having shorter, more manageable hair and more conservative clothing, but still dresses in louder colors than he did before the crisis began.

 - Hot-Blooded: The presenter most likely to throw themselves fully into the challenge and get emotional over winning or losing.

 - I Call It "Vera": He was mocked by his co-hosts when he referred to the car he was driving as "Oliver" (Oliver wound up becoming his Companion Cube).

 - Informed Ability: Subverted, during agriculturally related tasks, viewers are reminded how his farming background means he's experienced in those types of tasks, and while he does end up doing them much quicker than the other two, typically he's done it far less effectively.
 Particularly trailer hitching...